Joel-Milla/html_css_cheetsheet/README.md

 - Git for version control

 ## Setup
-To view this project, you can directly view the website here: https://joel-milla.github.io/web_development_documentation/styles.html or you can clone this repository and open the 'index.html' file in a web browser.
+You can directly view the website here: https://joel-milla.github.io/web_development_documentation/styles.html or you can clone this repository and open the 'index.html' file in a web browser.

 ```bash